Below is a non-exhaustive list of techniques that the BioEM Facility has experience with.

 Scanning electron microscopy of cells allows the surface topography to be imaged at high resolution.
 For this technique the cells are chemically fixed, dried and then metal coated.
-The image on the right shows cholera bacteria.
-Each of this structures is about 400 nanometers wide.
+The image on the right shows a neuron.

 Transmission electron microscopy of single particles